wolfSSL/documentation/wolfSSL/src/chapter02.md

 ##### TFM_SMALL_SET

 Speed optimization for multiplication of smaller numbers.
+Includes implementations of 1-16 word Comba multiplication and squaring.
+Useful for improving the performance of ECC operations.

 ##### TFM_HUGE_SET

 Speed optimization for multiplication of larger numbers.
+Includes implementations of 20, 24, 28, 32, 48 and 64 word Comba multiplication and squaring where bit size allows.
+Useful for improving the performance of RSA/DH/DSA operations.

 ##### TFM_SMALL_MONT_SET

 Speed optimization for montgomery reduction of smaller numbers on Intel archetectures.
+Includes implementations of 1-16 word Montgomery reduction.
+Useful for improving the performance of ECC operations.

 #### Proprietary Single Precision (SP) Math Support